zdlopez/zdlopez.github.io/_posts/2015-4-13-Job Hunt is Over.md

 The job search requires effort.
 You have to put in the work to get the results.
 Jobs don't apply for themselves.
 In some ways, the whole process is about numbers.
 The more jobs you apply for, the more phone screens you will get, which leads to more on-sites, which hopefully leads to offers.

-Ulitmately, you want options that you can be selective and choose a company or role that is the best fit.
+Ulitmately, you want options so that you can be selective and choose a company or role that is the best fit.

 ## The people and culture matter